openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

 and upload it using the Zip Uploader.
 Janeway will unzip the archive and assign the images based on their name.

+### CSS and XSL files

-### CSS File
+CSS File
 If a given article requires special styling you can upload a CSS file alongside it and Janeway will output it on the article page.

 > [!WARNING]
-> The CSS uploaded here should only target elements inside the \<article\>
-block otherwise it could break general styling of the site.
+> The CSS uploaded here should only target elements inside the <article> block otherwise it could break general styling of the site.

-### XSL File
+XSL File
 Janeway's XSL Transformation process uses a version controlled XSL (Extensible Stylesheet Language) file.
 When you upload a JATS XML file to Janeway it marks the file as using the current XSL file.
 This means that as we make changes to the XSL file it will only affect future files uploaded and not any back content.

 > [!WARNING]
 > Changing a XML file's XSL may cause it to render differently.
-It is only recommended that you do this before sending it for Proofreading.
+It is only recommended that you do this before sending it for proofreading.